The Big Give

 lighter-blue-bg

 “Winter brings challenges like the weather, when roads flood and you’re trying to stay dry and safe.
-Finding door numbers can be a hard in the dark.
+Finding door numbers can be hard in the dark.
 You can get a sense of isolation - fewer people want to visit patients when it’s cold.
 And Christmas, for many it’s their last together as a family.”

 - Diane, Senior Health Care Assistant